 By 1880, the town had scarcely grown to 803, with most of the population residing in close vicinity to the Court House Square.
 General Ulysses S. Grant visited Ocala that year, following his term as President and a world tour.
 At the time of Grant's visit in 1880, only a few buildings were built around the square.
 These consisted of a few frame buildings constituting the physical plant of the Ocala Banner, a barber shop, and several residences.
-Additional structures including; dwellings, Negro cabins, bakeries, blacksmith shops, stables, and outhouses were diversely scattered to the north, west, and south of the courthouse.
+Additional structures including; dwellings, cabins, bakeries, blacksmith shops, stables, and outhouses were diversely scattered to the north, west, and south of the courthouse.
 Four wide streets set off the courthouse square.
 Several hundred yards east of the square, pioneer settler, Samuel Oliver Howse, operated a cotton gin.
 Live oaks, white and red oaks, and hickory and sweet gum and Magnolia trees adorned the streets and fenced yards.

 Local telephone service was established by E.W.
 Agnew & Company in late 1883.
 That same year, Adolph Schlosser's barber shop opened at the corner of Main and Broadway, south of the hotel.
 Captain Samuel Agnew was just completing the three-story 65 room brick and concrete Palace Hotel.
 The hotel had a mansard roof, crowned by a cupola.

 The re-building of the town began almost immediately.
 Frame buildings were replaced with buildings utilizing brick, granite, and metal.
 Within five years, Ocala was identified throughout the state as "The Brick City".
-Large brick stores of two and three-stories with were at the time termed to be of "modern styling" and "ample capacity" stood in place of those destroyed in the fire.
+Large brick stores of two and three-stories, which were at the time termed to be of "modern styling" and "ample capacity," stood in place of those destroyed by the fire.
 The development of the Brick-Front Store building type as many of Ocala's buildings built following the fire could be categorized, was directly related to the availability and desirability of brick masonry as a fireproof, relatively maintenance free construction material.
 Brick was commonly used in the construction of Masonry Vernacular buildings but was used more prevalently in the northern part of the country than in Florida.
 It was not easily transported to Florida during the state's early development given the limited availability of railroads.